omrijsharon/NetworkModule/README.md

 # NetworkModule
-An easy was to create a fully connected network with pytorch.
+An easy way to create a fully connected network with pytorch.
 Contains additional module functions that can be added to Sequential.

 ## How to use the module?